-Last Updated on January 14, 2022 by
+Last Updated on October 12, 2023 by Alex PT

 Quality Of Opposition

 Mayweather and Pacquiao took completely varied paths when it comes to the quality of opposition.
-Pacquiao’s oppositions are chosen based on the choice made by his promoter Bob Arum.
+Pacquiao’s opposition is chosen based on the choice made by his promoter Bob Arum.
 Mayweather, on the other hand, meticulously picked his opponents based on his possibility of victory.
 Many people criticized him for prioritizing self-preservation.
 They applaud Pacquiao because he made himself more susceptible to defeat than Mayweather.
 More of a reason why Mayweather ended his career undefeated at 50-0, while Manny still fights to date, and has been defeated seven times.
 In 2012, Manny suffered a devastating one-punch knockout against his long-term rival Juan Manuel Marquez.
 On the other hand, Mayweather has common tactics of picking up fights with inexperienced boxers, or boxers who posed no serious threats to him.
 More of a reason why most people criticized him for refusing to fight with young, hungry welterweights like Keith Thurmanz and experienced fighters like Antonio Margarito.
 By the way, you should know that Mayweather avoided the occurrence of fights with Pacquiao three times.
-Not until the Filipino had declined in physical strengths.
+Not until the Filipino had declined in physical strength.
 Pacquiao was really loved for his willingness to face the greatest Mexican fighters in their primes, including Marquez, Erik Morales, and Barrera on multiple occasions.

 Fan Factor

-In terms of fan factor, Mayweather and Pacquiao are comparable because they are two of the greatest boxers of our time.
+In terms of fanfare, Mayweather and Pacquiao are comparable because they are two of the greatest boxers of our time.
 Let’s take a good look at how the fans receive them and who is loved the most.
 Pacquiao is loved by a lot of people because he’s more of a philanthropic.
 We’ve heard and seen him give out his match earnings to help the poor in his beloved country.
 The people in his hometown have testified to his charity and generosity to the needy who queue for miles outside of his home every single day.
 Mayweather, on the other hand, is seen as a fiend for most of his boxing career, as he normally trash-talks his opponents, shows off his lavish lifestyle on the internet, and flaunts his wealth to everyone possible.
 One thing we love about Mayweather is that he was so confident no one could take him down in the boxing ring.
 He’s undefeated during his prime and the fans love him for his technical ability.
 Before Mayweather took on his heel persona, he’s been loved and cherished by the people of America

 Awards